-Literacy Lambton is a registered charity in Sarnia, Ontario that provides free literacy and essential-skills programs across Lambton County for adults, children, and families — including one-to-one adult tutoring, family literacy programs (Train Your Brain and Baby Bookworms), volunteer opportunities, community partnerships, and career-exploration supports — all designed to strengthen reading, math, digital and early-literacy skills and build community capacity.
+Literacy Lambton is a charity in Sarnia-Lambton that provides free literacy and essential-skills programs for adults, children, and families.
+Programs include one-to-one adult tutoring, early-literacy initiatives like Baby Bookworms, and the Train Your Brain eight-week program for grade three and four students, supported by volunteers and community partners to strengthen reading, math, and digital skills across the region.

 By Appointment Only